 - Go to the thermostat and turn off your air conditioner totally.

-- Check other areas of your system through which air flows to make sure air is not restricted.
-Ensure your air filters are clean and all the registers and vents are open.
+- Look at other areas of your air conditioner through which air flows to make sure air is not restricted.
+Ensure your air filters are clean and all the registers and vents are free of debris.

-- Shreveport has most experienced HVAC technicians at Service Experts Heating & Air Conditioning, call now and schedule your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be addressed by AC pros.
+- Shreveport has most experienced HVAC technicians at Service Experts Heating & Air Conditioning, call now and set up your air conditioner service.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be dealt with by AC experts.

 Now find a good cool spot in front of the fan and wait for your technician to show up.
-They will be able to make a quick and accurate diagnosis of the individual problem with your system and let you know what kind of air conditioner service you will need to repair the problem.
-Call Service Experts at today or go online to make your air conditioner service appointment now.
+They will be able to make a professional diagnosis of the individual problem with your system and let you know what kind of air conditioner service you will need to repair the problem.
+Call Service Experts at 318-588-8163 today or go online to make your air conditioner service appointment now.